Jokeren/netlify/content/project/GVProf/index.md

 tags = ["Performance Tool", "GPU", "Instrumentation"]

 # Project summary to display on homepage.
 summary = "We implemented GVProf, the first value profiler that locates value redundancy problems in applications running on GPU-based clusters.
 Our experiments show that GVProf incurs acceptable overhead and scales to large executions.
 GVProf provides useful insights to guide performance optimization.
-Under the guidance of GVPROF, we optimized several HPC and machine learning workloads, obtaining speedups up to 1.93x."
+Under the guidance of GVProf, we optimized several HPC and machine learning workloads, obtaining speedups up to 1.93x."

 # Slides (optional).
 #   Associate this page with Markdown slides.